trr266/srn_docs/README.md

 collection efforts.
 We will be using a concept DOI and versioned DOIs from Zenodo in the future.
 Currently, please cite the data as follows:

-Minuth, Bianca, Arianna Piscella, Charlotte-Louise Donau, Inga Meringdal and Victor Wagner (2023): SRN Document Database, https://github.com/trr266/srn_docs.
+Donau, Charlotte-Louise, Fikir Worku Edossa, Joachim Gassen, Gaia Melloni, Inga Meringdal, Bianca Minuth, Arianna Piscella, Paul Pronobis and Victor Wagner (2023): SRN Document
+Database, https://github.com/trr266/srn_docs.

 ### How can I post-process the data?